 Parents that gaslight tend to actively undermine their child’s success and accomplishments.
 If your parents are never satisfied with your academic grades, career choices, and professional achievements, they may be pushing you away and gaslighting you.
 As a result, you might feel down, unfulfilled, and frustrated.
 Without cheers and appreciation from parents for their efforts, a child may feel emotionally drained by getting nothing in return.

-On the flip side, your parents might react dramatically to control you and make you change your mind.
+On the flip side, your parents might react dramatically to try to exert psychological control and make you change your mind.
 They will diminish achievements that signify your independence, threaten never to speak to you, or throw your belongings out.

 4. Shift Blames And Make False Accusations

 If you confront your gaslighting parents about their toxic behavior, they will make false accusations and hold you responsible for things you do not know about.
-They seldom take accountability for their actions and decisions, and try to shift the blame upon children.
+They seldom take accountability for their actions and decisions and always engage in scapegoating by shifting the blame upon children.

 5. Always Play the Victim Card

 Gaslighting in parents prevents them from seeing their part in life problems.
 Instead, they believe their children happen to be the cause of their troubles and tend to wreak havoc in their lives.
-Playing the victim card is a common trait among parents who are covert narcissists, psychopaths, and gaslighters.
+Playing the victim card is a common trait among parents who show signs of narcissism and are covert psychopaths and gaslighters.

 Abusive and toxic parents chronically feel like a victim without an apt agency to come out of this bitterness.
 They are unwilling to break old patterns and use gaslighting to cover their insecurities.
-For instance, gaslighting parents may blame their kids for increasing stress levels, project their personal issues, and scold them for how they feel.
+For instance, gaslighting parents may blame their kids for increasing stress levels by projecting their personal issues and emotions and scolding them for how they feel.

 Gaslighting is an emotionally abusive tactic that makes the victim question their sanity and perception of reality.
 Here are some life-saving strategies you can adopt to survive your parent’s gaslighting.
 Scroll down!